yoyobazzi3/Master-Challenge/README.md

 The endpoint retrieves all the products that match a specific category.

-### 5 Create an endpoint to filter products by brandname
+### 5 Create an endpoint to filter products with more than 1 image

 #### Description

-It is necessary to implement an entry point to filter products by brandname:
+It is necessary to implement an entry point to filter products with more than 1 image:

 For this implementation, a route must be created.

 #### Acceptance criteria

-The endpoint retrieves all the products that match a specific brandname.
+The endpoint retrieves all the products that have more than 1 image.

 ### 6 Add tests for the product routes